debops/debops/docs/ansible/roles/borgbackup/getting-started.rst

 The control groups can be used as mix-ins on existing client-server configuration.
 If you're setting it up all at once, the right order is:

-1. Running the debops ``common`` playbook on everything, so clients generate keypairs
+1. Running the debops ``common`` playbook on everything, so clients generate key pairs
-2. **Controllers**, so they can generate keypairs for their control user
+2. **Controllers**, so they can generate key pairs for their control user
 3. **Servers**, so clients can initialize repos on them
 4. **Clients**